Interior of a modern Michigan cannabis lounge with seating and ventilation systems

 Possibly – rule 21 allows co-location.
 A dispensary or microbusiness may obtain a consumption license and attach a lounge adjacent to the shop, as long as it’s separated by walls/doors.

-Are smoking and vaping both allowed in Michigan consumption lounges?
+Are smoking and vaping both allowed inside a Michigan cannabis lounge?

 Yes, but if you include smoking, you must have a sealed smoking room with heavy-duty exhaust and filters.
 Many lounges simply permit vaping only to reduce ventilation costs.